 Seriously, this could hardly not be on the list, could it?
 This fun-packed week in September is one of the biggest winter Pride festivals in the world and is one for the bucket list even if you aren’t a snow bunny.
 A whole eight days and seven nights long, this is a time when Queenstown comes alive with thousands of visitors looking for a good time.

-During the day the many ski fields around the city to help the LGBT community enjoy a rambunctious time on the slopes, whether they’re dressed appropriately for the weather, stripped down (yup, it happens!) or wearing a glamorous costume.
-Get on one of the organised buses there and back so you don’t miss a thing.
+During the day the many ski fields around the city to help the LGBT community enjoy a rambunctious time on the slopes, whether they’re dressed appropriately for the weather, stripped-down (yup, it happens!) or wearing a glamorous costume.
+Get on one of the organized buses there and back so you don’t miss a thing.
 There are also a growing number of day events for people who’d rather not risk life and limb on the slopes!

 As well as the spectacular scenery, those taking part in this celebration can also enjoy parties, films, symposiums, decadent dinners and concerts in the stunning location.
 Thousands come from all over, so you’re certain to leave with lots of new friends.

 We love the fact that this takes place in such an iconic place.
-It’s got something for everyone over its seven day duration and raises money for AspenOUT, a local non-profit organisation.
+It’s got something for everyone over its seven-day duration and raises money for AspenOUT, a local non-profit organization.
 Fun in the name of a good cause?
 It’s a win-win!

 This is another epic week that’s been running for over a decade.
 Not to be confused with European Snow Pride, although they’re both in March, both take place in France and both rather fabulous!
 The Gay Ski Week is the final week in March and aims to give you ‘the best ski holiday you ever had’.